Frequency Division and Time division multiplexing

-This happens when data transmission rate of media is greater than that of the source, and each signal is allotted a definite amount of time.
+This happens when the data transmission rate of media is greater than that of the source, and each signal is allotted a definite amount of time.
 These slots are so small that all transmissions appear to be parallel.
-In frequency division multiplexing all the signals operate at the same time with different frequencies, but in time division multiplexing all the signals operate with same frequency at different times.
+In frequency division multiplexing all the signals operate at the same time with different frequencies, but in time-division multiplexing, all the signals operate with the same frequency at different times.

 It is of the following types:

 The time slots are pre-assigned and fixed.
 This slot is even given if the source is not ready with data at this time.
 In this case, the slot is transmitted empty.
 It is used for multiplexing digitized voice streams.